General Information

 - Roll-On and Roll-Off Service

 Not only is this the most popular method, but it is also the least expensive option.
-Your vehicle when choosing this option will be placed on a special car deck on a freight ship at a port in the United States, where it will then be delivered to the port of your destination country or the nearest port to it.
-However, you should understand that this method does take a bit of a long time and may not arrive at the exact specified date.
+When choosing this option, your vehicle will be placed on a unique car deck on a freight ship at a port in the United States, where it will then be delivered to the port of your destination country or the nearest port.
+However, it would help if you understood that this method takes a bit of a long time and may not arrive at the specified date.
 This would be a good option for a "Junk" car or one that is used and old.

 - Container Service

 The more expensive option out of the two, it does cost extra, but this brings with it extra perks.
-Considerably more secure, your car will be placed it in its own special container, rather than being secured on a car deck alongside other cars like in the first option.
+Considerably more secure, your car will be placed in its special container rather than secured on a car deck alongside other cars like in the first option.
 You will also be able to include other items in the container as well, as long as they're not placed inside of the vehicle.
-This is the recommended option for a new vehicle or one that is highly valuable.
+This is the recommended option for a new or highly valuable vehicle.

-Of course, if you're exporting the vehicle to Canada or Mexico, you can choose from the land options available, which are choosing to have it shipped via either an Enclosed Trailer or an Open Trailer.
-Rail options might also be available into Canada at certain locations, but to Mexico, the trucking option will be the only one available.
+Of course, if you're exporting the vehicle to Canada or Mexico, you can choose from the land options available: to have it shipped via either an enclosed trailer or an open trailer.
+Rail options might also be available in Canada at certain locations, but in Mexico, the trucking option will be the only one available.

 Visit www.cbp.gov/trade/basic-import-export/export-docs/motor-vehicle for more detailed information!